Last day for Kentucky tornado victims to apply for FEMA Assistance

 - If insured, the policy number or the agent and/or the company name

-- If you are unable to locate important documents, FEMA will help you to identify other ways to verify your information.
+- If you cannot locate important documents, FEMA will help you identify other ways to verify your information.

 The agency said more than 6,900 people have visited disaster recovery centers operating in 16 counties.